okosuno/brewt/README.md

 #### this program:

-- keeps track of all of your known brew recipes in a yaml file
+- keeps track of all of your known brew recipes in a yaml file (my known brews provided)
 - lets your quickly reference them within the program using a fuzzy search
 - creates concurrent timers using dbus notification system
 - has a clean little cli menu which doesn't look obnoxious
+- has drift protection for accurate timekeeping

 #### who is this for?